UmerovAzizServerovich/LibreStories/README.md

 - Adding and changing user data
 - Publishing, modifying, and pseudo-deleting posts
 - Publishing, modifying, and pseudo-deleting comments
-- Basic moderation tools

-## Installation

-Instructions for installing and running the project.

-## Usage

-Instructions for using the project.

-## Contributing

-Guidelines for contributing to the project.

 ## License